What Is Premium Tax Credit and How Does It Work?

 Qualifying Health Plans

 Shop at HealthCare.gov or your state exchange.
 That's where the premium tax credit works.
-Private insurance bought straight from insurers won't qualify.
+Private insurance bought directly from insurers won't qualify.

 All metal tiers work: Bronze, Silver, Gold and Platinum.
 Pick what fits your budget.
-Your credit gets calculated using that second-lowest Silver plan “benchmark” plan in your area, but you can use it on any tier.
+Your credit gets calculated using the second-lowest Silver plan (the "benchmark" plan) in your area, but you can apply it to any tier.
 You must enroll in coverage for at least one month and pay your share of premiums by your tax return's due date.

 Citizenship Requirements

-You'll need to be a U.S. citizen or lawfully present immigrant.
-Starting in 2026, lawfully present immigrants earning below $15,650 as a single person won't qualify for the premium tax credit anymore.
+You must be a U.S. citizen or lawfully present immigrant.
+Starting in 2026, lawfully present immigrants earning below $15,650 as a single person won't qualify for the premium tax credit.

 noResults icon

-You won't qualify for premium tax credits if you're eligible for Medicare, Medicaid, CHIP, TRICARE or employer-sponsored insurance that costs less than 9.96% of your household income for self-only coverage.
+You won't qualify for premium tax credits if you're eligible for Medicare, Medicaid, CHIP, TRICARE or employer-sponsored insurance costing less than 9.96% of your household income for self-only coverage.

 How Does the One Big Beautiful Bill Act Affect PTC Eligibility?

-Trump signed the One Big Beautiful Bill Act into law on July 4, 2025, and it makes getting help with premiums harder starting in 2026.
-The biggest changes: lawfully present immigrants earning below $15,650 lose eligibility, repayment caps disappear and you'll need to verify everything before enrolling each year
+Trump signed the One Big Beautiful Bill Act into law on July 4, 2025.
+It makes getting help with premiums harder starting in 2026.
+The biggest changes: lawfully present immigrants earning below $15,650 lose eligibility, repayment caps disappear, and you'll need to verify everything before enrolling each year.

 factChecked icon